FINANCIAL AID RATE81%

 The list of schools below have been selected by researching which schools offer similar programs to University of North Texas.

-- Texas Woman's University in Denton, TX (2 miles away)
+- Texas Woman's University in Fort Worth, TX (2 miles away)

-- The University of Texas at Dallas in Richardson, TX (28 miles away)
+- The University of Texas at Dallas in Austin, TX (28 miles away)

 - Southeastern Oklahoma State University in Durant, OK (71 miles away)

-- Texas A&M University - Commerce in Commerce, TX (72 miles away)
+- Texas A&M University - Commerce in Texarkana, TX (72 miles away)